 In the past, the two sides have occasionally targeted the seats of their rival administrations – Port Sudan, where the military-aligned government is based, and Nyala in Darfur, seat of the RSF-backed administration.

-Besides the attack on the Kaikal family home, the latest drone missions blamed on the RSF took place on Friday and Saturday, according to the witnesses and officials.
-The targets included the radio and television station and army positions in the city of Al Obeid in Kordofan, as well as military installations in the greater Khartoum area.
+Witnesses and officials said additional drone strikes blamed on the RSF were reported Friday, Saturday and Monday.
+Targets included a radio and television station and army positions in Al Obeid in Kordofan, as well as military sites in Omdurman, part of the greater Khartoum area along with Khartoum and Bahri.

 The war has to date killed tens of thousands, displaced more than 13 million people and created the world's worst humanitarian crisis, with some 25 million – about half the population – facing hunger or food shortages.